midlantica/LovelyBunchOfCoconuts/content/claims/reparations.md

 ---
-title: "Reparations"
+title: 'Reparations'
-claim: "Reparations"
+claim: 'Reparations'
-translation: "Punish people for the sins of others, long dead."
+translation: 'Punish people for the sins of others, long dead.'
 ---

 ## "Reparations"